extropyCoder/HackDay/README.md

 # HackDay

-Instructions and Resources for the Ethereum Hackathon on Saturday July 30th
+Instructions and Resources for the Ethereum Workshops